 At each closing date, Group evaluates whether there is an indication that an asset may be impaired.
 If any such indication exists, the recoverable amount of said asset is estimated.
-In addition, the recoverable amount is assessed annually for each of the following assets regardless of whether there is any indication of impairment: goodwill, intangible assets with an indefinite useful life and intangible assets not yet available for use.
-The need for impairment is assessed at the level of cash-generating units.
+In addition, the recoverable amount is assessed

 The recoverable amount is the higher of an asset's fair value less costs of disposal and the value in use.
 The value in use is determined based on the discounted future net cash flows estimated to be recoverable from the assets in question or cash-generating units.
 The discount rate used is a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 An impairment loss is recognised if the carrying amount of the asset is higher than its recoverable amount.
 The impairment loss is recognised immediately in the income statement and is initially allocated to the goodwill allocated to the cash-generating unit and thereafter to other assets pro rata on the basis of their carrying amounts.
 An impairment loss is reversed when the circumstances change and the amount recoverable from the asset has changed since the date when the impairment loss was recorded.
-However, impairment losses are not reversed beyond the carrying amount of the asset that would have been determined had no impairment loss been recognised in prior years.
+However, impairment loss been recognised in prior years.
 Impairment losses on goodwill are never reversed.
 The calculation of recoverable amounts requires the use of estimates.
 For more information on impairment testing, see note 14.